moorepants/dissertation/systemidentification.rst

 --------------

-Through trial and error with many different approaches [#]_ to identification, I found that the optimatal solution was not a trivial problem.
+Through trial and error with many different approaches [#]_ to identification, I found that the optimal solution was not a trivial problem.
 The SIMO problem with noise full noise estimation has a minimum of 15 parameters.
 This problem is fraught with local minima.
 Even with the assumption of an output error structure and the reduced parameter space to seven, doesn't escape the